drivendataorg/scipy_proceedings/papers/drivendata/main.md

 ## Development history

 Zamba's development has its origins in online machine learning challenges hosted by DrivenData in partnership with wildlife conservation experts—in particular from the Max Planck Institute for Evolutionary Anthropology (MPI-EVA).
 Machine learning competitions have proven effective at harnessing community-driven innovation and enabling the rapid testing of thousands of approaches to solving a problem [@doi:10.48550/arXiv.1606.07781].
-Zamba, named after the word for “forest” in Lingala, was created to make these advances more accessible to ecologists and conservationists.
+Zamba, named after the word for “forest” in Lingala[^footnote-lingala], was created to make these advances more accessible to ecologists and conservationists.

+[^footnote-lingala]: [Lingala](https://en.wikipedia.org/wiki/Lingala) is a Bantu language spoken in the Democratic Republic of Congo.

 **2017: Pri-matrix Factorization Challenge and Zamba v1**